What's New

 Several flags that were already implemented in the CLI are now fully documented, exposed in --help output, and included in shell completions.

-fastman new — --graphql and --minimal flags
+fastman create — --graphql and --minimal flags

 # Scaffold a project that includes GraphQL support out of the box

-fastman new gql-api --graphql
+fastman create gql-api --graphql

 # Skip optional dev dependencies (faker, pytest, httpx)

-fastman new tiny-api --minimal
+fastman create tiny-api --minimal

 --graphqlgeneratesapp/core/graphql.pyand addsstrawberry-graphql[fastapi]to dependencies.--minimalomitsfaker,pytest, andhttpxfrom dependencies.